W1nterFr3ak/pyblackhat/README.md

         socket_protocol = socket.IPPROTO_ICMP

 ```
-We perform a os check because windows allows us to all incoming packets but linux requires us to specify that we are sniffing ICMP packets
+We perform a os check because windows allows us to listen on all incoming packets but linux requires us to specify that we are sniffing ICMP packets

 ```python